-31 March 2021 £000 31 March 2022 £000
+31 March 2022 £000

-0 Trade Payables 0
+Trade Payables 0

-199 Accruals and Prepaid Income 538
+Accruals and Prepaid Income 538

-0 Other payable amounts 0
+Other payable amounts 0

-199 Total 538
+Total 538

+Accruals and Prepaid Income Other payable amounts

 10. External Audit Costs

 SCTS has incurred the following costs in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by SCTS's external auditor.